 The best cheap smartwatch for you depends on your taste and budget.
-Fortunately, there are many of them out there that may track your fitness workouts similarly as send you all of your notifications without breaking the bank.
+Fortunately, there are many of them out there that may track your fitness workouts similarly and send you all of your notifications without breaking the bank.
 While an inexpensive smartwatch might not have every feature under the sun, all of them offer quite enough to stay you (and your bank balance) happy.

 Every watch here is £150 / $150 or less, which suggests some decent recent options like the Huawei Watch GT 2e miss out.
 However, the value cap does mean we will include excellent well-priced options like the Fitbit Versa Lite and TicWatch E2 which should suit everyone’s tastes and desires.